McAllen Product Liability Lawyers

 Manufacturing Defects

-Examples of manufacturing defects include:
+Examples of manufacturing defects include things such as:

 - Using the wrong type of screws or bolts when assembling a product